 Education does not simply stop after compulsory schooling.
 It accompanies us throughout our lives - today more than ever: the rapid changes in the labor market require constant further development and agility.
 How do the University of Zurich and the Faculty of Business, Economics and Informatics respond to the demands and needs of trainees and apprentices?
 And how do people from science and business assess the importance of education and teaching at universities?
 This issue provides insight into the world of education in academia and business.
 It shows how education is changing (even in times of the Corona pandemic) and what value lifelong learning has for our alumni.

 Buzzwords like Internet of Things (IoT), Artificial Intelligence (AI), Blockchain or Machine Learning are on everyone's lips.
 Many of these terms are omnipresent, but for most people they are not (yet) tangible.
 What is really behind them?
 The Oec.
 Magazine looks for concrete answers and examples in science and business.
 What is just hype - and what is already standard?
-How are the Faculty of Business, Economics and Informatics and its departments reacting to the new technologies?
+How are our Faculty and its departments reacting to the new technologies?
 Where do companies from business and industry currently stand?
 And what role do the new technologies play in the everyday working lives of our alumni?

 Profit is not always the top priority.
 A growing number of companies are increasingly focusing on sustainability and social added value.
 Responsibility for the future also plays a central role in research.
 Sustainable finance, in particular, is currently a hot topic.